jeanGeorge/frontend-books-challenge/README.md

 # 📚 Frontend Books Challenge
 Welcome!
 This project is a virtual bookshelf, created with some recent frontend web development technologies.
-You can take a look at the current result [here](https://bookschallenge.vercel.app/).
+You can take a look at the current application [here](https://bookschallenge.vercel.app/).

 ## 👨‍💻 Stack
 Some technologies/tools used: